larpchronicles/rules/rules-topics/06_weapons.md

 Thrusting tips must be at least 2" of open cell foam, and the core of the weapon must not be able to be felt through the thrusting tip. _Weapons that do not have an open cell foam thrusting cannot be used to thrust or jab!_

 All weapons must have a closed cell foam pommel that completely envelopes the pommel end of the weapon core.
 This can be pipe foam, EVA foam, a foam fishing butt cap, or similar.

+## Parrying Dagger
+Must meet safety requirements of any other weapon.
+Can only be used to block weapons, may not be used for striking/attacking an opponent.
+The tip must be red so that it can be easily identified as a parrrying dagger.

 ## Weapon Crafting Materials ##
 * Ultralight Cores of carbon fiber, kitespar tube, fiberglass tube, or wrapped graphite tube.
 Aluminum cores may only used for polearms.
 Diameter should be between .414-.610".